KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 8. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+11. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-11. Recommendation: Found `require("https")` in file `powerwall.js`: Replace "https" by "node:https".
+12. Recommendation: Found `require("https")` in file `powerwall.js`: Replace "https" by "node:https".
-12. Recommendation: Found `axios` in file `powerwall.js`: Replace it with built-in fetch.
+13. Recommendation: Found `axios` in file `powerwall.js`: Replace it with built-in fetch.
-13. Recommendation: Replace eslintrc by new flat config.
+14. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-PrayerTime by slametps](https://github.com/slametps/MMM-PrayerTime)